Term 4 overview

 Kavita Davies, Brianna Thomas, Barbara Todd, Karin Hawker, Louise Frawley (Team leader)

 Students’ literacy skills will continue through the following activities:

 - Comprehension and grammar

-- Narrative and persuasive texts
+- Narrative, persuasive texts and poetry

 - Writing to Inquire (attached to the inquiry unit)